 Deprived of the services of Valentin Teillet for the remainder of the series after specialists discovered more serious damage in his shoulder than had previously been diagnosed, Rockstar Bud Racing Kawasaki drafted in young Frenchman Jason Clermont for the weekend.
 Coming back to the GP’s, the former 85cc European Champion who was racing the MX1 class in France tested the bike a few days before the event; he responded admirably to the team’s expectations with points-scoring rides to nineteenth and fifteenth.

 Dylan Ferrandis: “ I had a good feeling with this track right from the first practice session, and I qualified in fifth place.
 My start in the first race was great; I raced top six all race to finish fifth, even though I had some discomfort from pumped-up forearms as it’s the first the this season that I have been racing at the front of the pack.
 My second start was not as good but I made a lot of good passes on the first lap and had just passed Charlier before he jumped on my bike and my chain was broken with the impact.
 It’s frustrating, but I’ve no more physical problems and feel that I’m improving and I will soon be battling for podium results.”

 Jason Clermont: “I only tested the bike a few hours before coming here, and it was great to come back to the GPs on a good 250.
 I had good lap times in the races, but I need to improve my starts, to be faster in the corners and be more aggressive during the first few laps to get better results.
 I came from a long way back in both races to score points each time, and this was a demanding track to race for my return to the GPs.”

-15 hours ago: @SamDoherty69 Yikes! see full story
+3 hours ago: @smitty_chi What did you think? see full story